melo936/ChromiumHardening/flags/flags.md

 <details><summary>Edge Chromium</summary><p>

 * #edge-automatic-https - **Enabled**
+	* Go to `edge://settings/privacy`, Enable `Automatically switch to more secure connections with Automatic HTTPS` and choose `Always switch from HTTP to HTTPS (connection errors might occur more often)`
 * #edge-autoplay-user-setting-block-option - **Enabled**
 * #edge-enable-super-duper-secure-mode - **Enabled**
 	* A new security feature by Microsoft.
 The flag disables JIT and WebAssembly (we also do it via command line flags) and enables ACG, CFG and CET mitigations